James Madison University: Reputation and rankings

-In late 2021, ISAT-CS was renamed King Hall in honor of Charlie King's retirement from his position as senior vice president for administration and finance at JMU.

 Student life

 The Princeton Review recognized James Madison as one of 81 schools in America "with a conscience", and in 2006 ranked JMU second in the nation behind only the University of Virginia in the number of Peace Corps volunteers it sent from its student body among "medium-sized" universities.
 And in 2010, the food at JMU was ranked third in the United States.
 In 2011 the student body was ranked 20th "happiest in the entire nation" by Newsweek and The Daily Beast.
 These rankings take into consideration the surrounding area's activities, academics, as well as the social scene on campus.

-The school has 35 residence halls, ten of which serve as sorority houses.
-While most residence halls are only for housing, several halls also provide auxiliary services like computer labs and study lounges.
-All freshmen must live on campus, and a large portion of JMU's on-campus housing is set aside for incoming students.
-Consequently, most upperclassmen and graduate students live off campus.
-Continuing students who wish to live on campus must re-apply for housing each year.
-While occasional exceptions are granted, generally freshmen are not granted on-campus parking permits.
-Some JMU halls are set-aside as specialized living and learning residential communities.
-Shenandoah Hall is devoted as an Honors residential experience, Chesapeake Hall is for pre-professional health disciplines, Gifford Hall includes the Roop Learning Community for future teachers, and Wayland Hall is reserved for majors in the art disciplines.

 The Breeze

-The Breeze is a student-run newspaper serving JMU since 1922.
-Published every Thursday, The Breeze provides news and information to the university community, covering topics such as sports, culture, and business.
+The Breeze is a student-run weekly newspaper serving JMU since 1922.
+The six person staff published the first issue on December 2, containing four pages.
 The Breeze has won numerous awards, including a 2012 Online Pacemaker Award, 2012 VPA award for Best in Show for a Non-Daily News Presentation, and a 2012 VPA sweepstakes award.

+The Bluestone

+The Bluestone is the universities oldest publication, beginning in 1910 as the Schoolma'am.
+In 1962, the name changed to The Bluestone.
+The staff consists of an editorial board and staff members, both receive payment for their work.
+There are five editorial board positions, Editor-in-Chief, Design Editor, Photography Editor, Copy Editor, and Staff Manager.
+Staff Members have the option to contribute through photography, writing, or design.
+The publication is distributed free of charge to students at distribution sites.
+In 2021, The Bluestone was recognized by the Associated Collegiate Press on their top 100 Pacemaker awards list at MediaFest22.

 Clubs and organizations

-James Madison University has over 350 clubs and organizations for students to choose from.
-This growing list of involvement opportunities provides students with unique experiences that will help them to grow in community and engagement outside of the classroom.
-At the administrative level, student clubs and organizations fall under the Office of Student Activities and Involvement.

-Front-end budgeted
+James Madison University has over 400 clubs and organizations for students.

-There are 10 front-end budgeted groups on campus, including Black Student Alliance (BSA), Inter-Fraternity Council (IFC), Latinx Student Alliance (LSA), Madison Equality, National Association for the Advancement of Colored People (NAACP), Panhellenic, SafeRides, Student Ambassadors (SA), Student Government Association (SGA), and University Program Board (UPB).
+There are 10 front-end budgeted groups on campus, including the Black Student Alliance (BSA), Inter-Fraternity Council (IFC), Latinx Student Alliance (LSA), Madison Equality, National Association for the Advancement of Colored People (NAACP), Panhellenic, SafeRides, Student Ambassadors (SA), Student Government Association (SGA), and University Program Board (UPB).
 The funds allocated to these organization are voted on by the SGA, with the exception to the SGA budget which is approved separately by the administration.
-Some FEB organizations are more active than others, causing debate to their status from year-to-year.
+Some FEB organizations are more active than others, causing debate about their status from year-to-year.
+SGA has initiated many of the university's traditional events and programs, such as Homecoming's Purple Out, Mr. and Ms. Madison, Ring Premiere, the Annual Tree Lighting, the Big Event, and SafeRides.
+They also vote on Front End Budgeted (FEB) organizational budgets each year and allocate contingency funds.
+Founded in 2003, SafeRides originated as a program run by the SGA.
+Inspired by a program at Texas A&M, the organization is a student-led non-profit: unpaid students drive students home at night at no charge.
+By 2022, they had given more than 100,000 rides.